 This easy vegan avocado chocolate pudding recipe, made with silken tofu, is a mash-up of two contemporary classics.
 Whether you call tofu chocolate mousse or avocado chocolate pudding, this smooth dessert is luscious!

-Isn’t it nice when a vegan dessert recipe becomes a classic?
-Actually, this one is a mash-up of two classics — silken tofu chocolate mousse and avocado chocolate pudding.
-The latter is usually made with dry cocoa or cacao, and is a staple in the raw vegan repertoire.
+Isn’t it nice when a plant-based dessert recipe becomes a classic?
+Vegan avocado chocolate pudding is usually made with dry cocoa or cacao, and is a staple in the raw vegan repertoire.
 Here we use dairy-free dark chocolate chips, making an extra-rich chocolate pudding.

 Are you new to silken tofu?

 Silken tofu is ideal for pureeing and using as a base for creamy soups and sauces.
-I build my vegan mac and cheese with it.
-It also makes a wonderful base for dessert puddings, like the one here, and baked pie fillings.
+I build my easy vegan macaroni and cheese with it.
+It also makes a wonderful base for dessert puddings like the one presented here, and baked vegan chocolate mousse pie fillings.
 This may be the best type of tofu to use when you need to be sneaky!

 - 1 small or 1/2 medium ripe avocado, pitted

 - 12.3-ounce package firm or extra-firm silken tofu

 - 1/2 cup semi-sweet chocolate chips

 - 1/4 cup maple syrup or agave, more or less to taste